 Tuition, Education and Textbook Amounts Certificate

-The Tuition, Education and Textbook Amounts Certificate (T2202A) are made available online in late February each year.
+The Tuition, Education and Textbook Amounts Certificate (T2202A) will be made available on February 28, 2017.
 The Justice Institute of British Columbia does not mail T2202As to students.
 Follow the steps below to view your T2202A information or print your official receipt.

 - Log into "myJIBC"

 - Go into the "Self-Service" Menu

 - Select the "Financial Information" menu item

 - Click on "2016 tax year" to view your T2202A

 - To print the form use the print icon or the print option under “file” in your browser

 A T2202A is a Tuition, Education and Textbook Amounts Certificate.
 This form displays the eligible tuition and other fees paid during a tax year and the number of months a student was enrolled in part-time and/or full-time studies.